traupach/wrf_lrf_les/README.md

 # WRF perturbation studies at LES resolution

 This project contains modifications to WRF code, plus runtime and analysis code to investigate the response of WRF to temperature and humidity perturbations.
-Broadly the idea is follow the linear response function (LRF) approach of [Kuang (2010)](https://doi.org/10.1175/2009JAS3260.1) and to run WRF at large eddy simulation (LES) resolutions.
+Broadly the idea is follow the linear response function (LRF) approach of [Kuang (2010)](https://doi.org/10.1175/2009JAS3260.1), using WRF run at large eddy simulation (LES) resolutions.

 ## Directory structure